apnadkarni/blt/doc/mesh.rst

 *list*
   The coordinates are in a list of floating point numbers.

-*vector*
+*vectorName*
-  The coordinates are in a BLT vector.  *Vector* is the name of a vector returned by the **blt::vector** command.
+  The coordinates are in a BLT vector.  *VectorName* is the name of a vector returned by the **blt::vector** command.

-*dataTable*  *column*
+*dataTableName*  *columnName*
-   The coordinates are in a column in BLT datatable.  *DataTable* is the name of a datatable returned by the **blt::datatable** command. *Column* is the label, index, or tag representing the column, but may not refer to more than one column.
+   The coordinates are in a column in BLT datatable.  *DataTableName* is the name of a datatable returned by the **blt::datatable** command. *ColumnName* is the label, index, or tag representing the column, but may not refer to more than one column.

 The order of the coordinates specified for the mesh determines the order of the field values.